 All pupils will start the day on Believe in yourself and will move up for consistent positive behaviour.
 If a pupil's behaviour falls below the expected standard of Believe in yourself- responsible learner, they will be given a warning, followed by reflection time.
-If a pupil does not manage to move back up to Believe in yourself before the end of the lesson then, following their consequence (detailed in Appendix A), they will be moved back to Ready to Learn for the start of the next session.
+All pupils will be moved back to Ready to Learn for the start of the next day.